GaganBhat/ACM-Research-Coding-Challenge-S21/README.md

-I used a paper written by Dr. Zulkower and Dr. Rosser on a python package they developed to represent genes using Biopython internally.
+I used a paper written by Dr. Zulkower and Prof. Rosser on a python package they developed to represent genes using Biopython internally.

 I specified the source, color mapping and required feature properties to make it easy to read.